2024 Solar Incentives Guide for Adrian, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
-Property tax exemptions let you exclude the value added by your solar system when you're calculating the amount of property tax you need to pay on your home.
+• Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions allow you to ignore the value that your solar panels add when calculating the amount of property tax you need to pay.

-• Net Metering: Don't forget to speak with your Adrian utility company about signing a net metering contract.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak with your Adrian utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Solar Veteran